 - 38 week pregnant

 - 39 week pregnant

 As you move into the third trimester of your pregnancy, you might feel different day by day and week by week.
 There is no rule to whether or not you'll be feeling well rested and energized, or you will wake up feeling drained, bloated, and fatigued.
 The only thing you can do to make yourself feel better is to follow the pace of your own body and allow yourself enough rest.

-Right now she probably weighs around 2 pounds and is about 14 inches long.
 Something beautiful will happen to your baby this week.
 Up until now is eyelids were sealed shut.
 At one point during this week, your baby will open his eyes for the first time.
 Your baby is not yet able to see anything inside of the uterus.
 He will blink and close and open his eyes as he falls asleep and wakes up.